 New connections

-“The dream is a safe place to make new connections in your mind,” says American sleep and dream researcher Ernest Hartmann.
-He mentions a ‘safe place’ because your musculoskeletal system is switched off while dreaming so that you can experience and try all kinds of new things without immediately breaking the bank.
+The dream is a safe place.
+It allows you to make new connections in your mind.
+American sleep and dream researcher Ernest Hartmann says this.
+He mentions a ‘safe place’ because your musculoskeletal system is switched off while dreaming.
+This allows you to experience new things without immediately breaking the bank.

 The Amsterdam psychoanalyst Minke de Jong makes grateful use of the dreams of her patients in the therapies she provides.
 “Dreams can help you look at life differently.”
 “During the day, people are often stuck with a certain idea about themselves and the world.
 Many do not even have a clear picture of this, are purely focused on facts and deeds.
 The gate to their inner world opens by working with their dreams, and contact is made with their fantasy.